jdavies/settings_mgr/DevNotes.md

 To quickly reload the changes you've made to the addon while testing:

 1. Save your file in Visual Code
-1. Execute the copyFile.bat file
+1. Execute the copyFile.bat file: '.\copyFile.bat'
-1. In Blender, press the Blender icon in the upper-left corner and select *System -> Reload Scripts*
+1. In Blender, press the Blender icon in the upper-left corner and select *System -> Reload Scripts*  Give it a moment to finish

 ## Project File Structure